-- Tobacco products cannot be sold from temporary outlets (for example at sporting, music and cultural events).
+- Tobacco or e-cigarette products cannot be sold from temporary outlets (for example at sporting, music and cultural events).

 - The Minister for Health can ban the sale of certain tobacco products if they are found to appeal to young people (for example, products with a fruity or sweet flavour).

-- Retailers cannot display tobacco products at point of sale (with an exemption for certified specialist tobacconists and e-cigarette retailers).
+- Retailers cannot display tobacco or e-cigarette products at point of sale (with an exemption for certified specialist tobacconists and e-cigarette retailers).

-- Tobacco products cannot be included in shopper loyalty schemes.
+- Tobacco and e-cigarette products cannot be included in shopper loyalty schemes.